 All students at EC London are given a special card.
 Use this card wherever and whenever you can in your day-to-day life and benefit from discounts and deals.
 Showing your student card at shops and restaurants could get you a 5-10% discount.
 In addition, EC students studying for more than 14 weeks are entitled to a Student Oyster Card.
-The card costs £10 and will give you 30% off all London transport, saving you money in the long run.
 Find out more by contacting EC London for information.

 See the Sights